Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 A hypothetical farbfeld-library would hardly exceed invert.c's size.

-Store image.png as a compressed farbfeld:
+Store a png as a compressed farbfeld:

         $ png2ff < image.png | bzip2 > image.ff.bz2